Freedom House Rating

 October 11, 2015

-Belaraus – sometimes called “Europe’s last dictatorship” – has choreographed elections and minimal space for political dissent, with periodic violent crackdowns on opposition.
-President Alexander Lukashenko has been in power since the establishment of the office in 1994.
+For decades, Belaraus – sometimes called “Europe’s last dictatorship” – has had choreographed elections and minimal space for political dissent, with periodic violent crackdowns on opposition.
+Lukashenko has been in power since the establishment of the office in 1994.

 The opposition has boycotted a series of recent elections.
 In 2016 parliamentary polls, two opposition candidates – Alena Anisim and Hanna Kanapatskaya – won seats, despite the elections being widely judged as neither free nor fair.
 Conversely, no opposition candidates won seats in the 2019 parliamentary elections (which took place a year early).
 In addition, both Anisim and Kanapatskaya were barred from being candidates.
 Observers noted blatant irregularities (for example, an observer videotaped ballot stuffing, but the authorities did nothing to stop the fraud).
 Lukashenko called on Belarusians to make sure the parliamentary elections were “calm and quiet” – in short: vote for his candidates, not the opposition.

-Lukashenko has been Belarus’s president since 1994.
-He is the only person who has ever served as president of Belarus.
-During the 2015 presidential elections, Lukashenko received 84 percent of the vote, and opposition candidate Tatsiana Karatkevich received 4.5 percent (the “against all” option received the remainder).
+Lukashenko is the only person who has ever served as president of Belarus, and had not – until 2020 – faced a serious challenge.
+For example, during the 2015 presidential elections, he received 84 percent of the vote, and opposition candidate Tatsiana Karatkevich received 4.5 percent (the “against all” option received the remainder).

-The opposition has the stated goal of fielding a single candidate against Lukashenko, and the government’s handling of the COVID-19 pandemic opened up the space for a genuine challenge.
-However, a pre-election crackdown and arrests of over 120 opposition figures, journalists, bloggers, and other dissenting voices threatened to throw a wrench into the opposition’s plans.
-Importantly, the election commission denied registration to the two candidates seen as the biggest threats to Lukashenko: banker Viktor Babariko and former ambassador to the United States Valery Tsepkalo, who has since fled the country.
+However, for the 2020 presidential election, the opposition made the decision to field a single candidate against Lukashenko.
+Moreover, the government’s handling of the COVID-19 pandemic opened up the space for a genuine challenge.
+But a pre-election crackdown and arrests of over 120 opposition figures, journalists, bloggers, and other dissenting voices threatened to throw a wrench into the opposition’s plans.
+Furthermore, the election commission denied registration to the two candidates seen as the biggest threats to Lukashenko: banker Viktor Babariko and former ambassador to the United States Valery Tsepkalo, who has since fled the country.

 Russia pushing for closer integration with Belarus within the framework of a “Union State” – perhaps as a precursor to an attempt to annex Belarus.
 Meanwhile, relations with the West are beginning to thaw.
 In short, Belarus is playing its own game, and is also a site of geopolitical competition between Russia and the West.